You travel over land and sea to win a single convert, and when you have succeeded, you make them twice the sons of hell that you are. -Jesus

-And, in the wisdom of Solomon, there is nothing new under the sun.
+And, as the old saying goes, there is nothing new under the sun.
 There only is, what is.

 And so, this moment is actually all we have, it’s all we ever have.
 Because this moment is nature’s way of becoming the future.
 Of evolving.
 In rhythm.

 God could have crafted a fist as an independent object for the purpose of punching, but he made a hand, connected to brain and heart capable of both violence and gentleness.